hidglobal/digitalpersona-core/docs/maintain/document.md

 All development documentation must be a part of the project source base so that they:
 - are immediately accessible to developers cloning the repository, i.e. not requiring external document hosting on platforms such as Confluence.
-- have full history tracking
+- have full history tracking.
 - can easily be referred to and linked from other web pages via the TFS web interface.

 The preferrable format for the documentation is Markdown.
 - It is an enriched text format, so developers can easily see diffs in Git.
 - It remains readable in any text viewer, even those lacking specific Markdown support.
 - It integrates well with the TFS web interface.
 The `Readme.md` file is a default documentation enry point in TFS repositories and automatically displays when TFS repos are opened in a web browser.

 To learn more about the Markdown syntax, refer to these links.